BBT Charting (Basal Body Temperature) Do's and Don’ts

 Smart apps like Premom can use this information to help predict when your next month’s ovulation will occur, so you can time intercourse correctly and maximize your chances of getting pregnant.
 BBT is quite simple once you get the hang of it, but there are some key "do’s and don’ts" that will ensure you have better success with temperature tracking to monitor your health or fertility.

 DON'T take your temperature sporadically or only around ovulation.

 You don’t usually need to temp during your period; however, you might if your period is on the longer side.
-Be sure to start testing BBT 5 days into your period (CD or cycle day 5), and keep testing throughout the entirety of your cycle.
+Be sure to test your BBT throughout the entirety of your cycle!
 Because we are looking for a “shift” in temperatures, we need many days worth of data to confidently identify this change.

 DO take your BBT (basal body temperature) daily.

 That’s right, every single day!
-The reason being that we look for 6 consecutive low temperature followed by 3 consecutive high temperatures, in order to confirm ovulation.
+The reason being is so Premom can identify the shift from pre-ovulatory low temperatures to post-ovulatory high temperatures, in order to confirm ovulation.
 If you aren’t testing every day throughout your cycle, you could miss this key shift.
-Without it, a “coverline” cannot be added to your chart, separating the low pre-ovulatory temperatures from the higher post-ovulatory temperatures.
+Without it, a “coverline” cannot be added to your chart, which is the line that separates the low pre-ovulatory temperatures from the higher post-ovulatory temperatures.

 DO take your BBT immediately upon waking.

 Your basal body temperature is your body’s lowest temperature at rest.
 When you begin to move, or are out and about, it increases your body temperature and doesn’t let you get an accurate picture of your body temperature when at rest.
 It’s only in this “resting” state that we can really see the impacts that sex hormones fluctuating can have on your BBT.

 DON'T eat or drink before taking your BBT.